centrifuge/documentation/docs/use/pop/index.md

 <details>
  <summary>Are there any fees associated with launching a pool on Centrifuge?</summary>

-* Fees for launching and managing a pool include on-chain transaction fees in the form of CFG, to initiative the pool creation vote process you must have 1,000 CFG for the deposit and protocol fees of 0.40% of the valuation of all loans in the pool per year.
-If you choose to utilize the built in KYC partner there are also costs for onboarding investors.
+* Fees for launching and managing a pool include on-chain transaction fees in the form of CFG, to initiate the pool creation vote process you must have 1,100 CFG for the deposit and additional CFG for any related transaction fees.
 </details>

 <details>